 The Armenian Philharmonic Orchestra (APO) is an orchestra based in Yerevan, Armenia.
 It has always been considered as one of the leading orchestras of the former Soviet Union.

-The APO performs concerts at its residence – Aram Khachaturian Concert Hall – one of the architectural pearls of Yerevan designed by Alexander Tamanian and hosts audience of 1300 seats.
-The Armenian Philharmonic Orchestra holds the status of non-commercial state organization (NCSO).
+The APO performs concerts at its residence – the Aram Khachaturian Concert Hall, one of the architectural pearls of Yerevan designed by Alexander Tamanian – and hosts an audience of 1300 seats.

-Being led into the new millennium by Maestro Eduard Topchjan the APO is committed to promoting cultural, musical awareness in local audience regularly performing classical and operatic music in addition to national and contemporary music.
+Being led to the new millennium by Maestro Eduard Topchjan the APO is committed to promoting cultural, musical awareness in local audiences, regularly performing classical and operatic music in addition to national and contemporary music.